Prince George of Denmark: Duke of Cumberland

-In early April 1689, William assented to a bill naturalizing George as an English subject, and George was created Duke of Cumberland, Earl of Kendal and Baron of Okingham (Wokingham) by the new monarchs.
+In early April 1689, William assented to a bill naturalizing George as an English subject, the Prince George of Denmark (Naturalization and Precedence) Act 1688 (1 Will. & Mar. c.
+3) and George was created Duke of Cumberland, Earl of Kendal and Baron of Okingham (Wokingham) by the new monarchs.
 He took his seat in the House of Lords on 20 April 1689, being introduced by the Dukes of Somerset and Ormonde.

 The mistrust between George and William was set aside during the revolution of 1688–89 but dogged relations during the latter's reign.
 George held mortgages on Femern, Tremsbüttel and Steinhorst, Schleswig-Holstein, which he surrendered to the Duke of Holstein as part of the peace of Altona of 1689 negotiated by William between Denmark and Sweden.
 William agreed to pay George interest and the capital in compensation, but George remained unpaid.
 During the military campaign against James's supporters in Ireland, George accompanied the Williamite troops at his own expense, but was excluded from command, and was even refused permission to travel in his brother-in-law's coach.
 Snubbed from the army by William, George sought to join the navy, without rank, but was again thwarted by his brother-in-law.
 When William's Dutch guards failed to salute George, Anne assumed they were acting under orders.
 George and Anne retired from court.
 Some degree of reconciliation was achieved following Queen Mary's sudden and unexpected death from smallpox in 1694, which made Anne heiress apparent.
 In November 1699, William finally recommended that Parliament pay the mortgage debt to George and, in early 1700, the debt was honoured.

 By 1700, Anne had been pregnant at least seventeen times; twelve times, she miscarried or gave birth to stillborn children, and two of their five children born alive died within a day.
 The only one of the couple's children to survive infancy—Prince William, Duke of Gloucester—died in July 1700 at the age of 11.
 With Gloucester's death, Anne was the only person in the line of succession to the throne, as established by the "Glorious Revolution".
 To extend the line and secure the Protestant succession, Parliament passed the Act of Settlement 1701, which designated William and Anne's nearest Protestant cousins, the House of Hanover, as the next in line after Anne.